Laguna del Maule (volcano): Climate and vegetation

 The landscape around Laguna del Maule is mostly desertic without trees.
-Vegetation around Laguna del Maule is principally formed by cushion plants and sub-shrubs; at higher altitudes vegetation is more scattered.
+Vegetation around Laguna del Maule is principally formed by bunchgrass, cushion plants and sub-shrubs; at higher altitudes vegetation is more scattered.
+A richer vegetation is found in valley floors, and was historically used for grazing.
 The rocks around Laguna del Maule host a plant named Leucheria graui, which has not been found elsewhere.
+The unfavourable terrain and climate are responsible for the desert-like landscape.

 Eruptive history

-Laguna del Maule has been active since 1.5 million years ago.
+Laguna del Maule has been active since 1.5 million years ago, with field-wide activity established by about 900,000 years ago.
 Its average magma volcanic output rate has been estimated to be 200000 m3/yr—comparable to other volcanic arc systems.
 Eruptions occur about every 1,000 years and it has been inferred that eruptions lasted between 100 and more than 3,000 days.
 Eruptions include both caldera-forming events and eruptions that did not leave a caldera.
+Most Pleistocene centres are found west of the lake.

 Three caldera-forming events have occurred during the system's lifespan.
 The first took place 1.5 million years ago and produced the dacitic Laguna Sin Puerto ignimbrite, which is exposed northwest of Laguna del Maule lake.
-The second occurred between 990,000 and 950,000 years ago and produced the Bobadilla caldera and a rhyodacitic ignimbrite, also known as the Cajones de Bobadilla ignimbrite.
+Between the two eruptions, about nine stratovolcanoes formed at Laguna del Maule.
+The largest occurred between 990,000 and 950,000 years ago and produced the Bobadilla caldera and a rhyodacitic ignimbrite, also known as the Cajones de Bobadilla ignimbrite.
 This ignimbrite reaches a thickness of 500 m and borders Laguna del Maule lake in the north, extending about 13 km away from it.
 The Bobadilla caldera is centred beneath the northern shore of Laguna del Maule, and has dimensions of 12 × 8 km.
 The third took place 336,000 years ago and produced the welded Cordon Constanza ignimbrite.

 The 36 rhyodacitic lava domes and flows which surround the lake were erupted from about 24 individual vents.
 The eruptions began 25,000 years ago, after the onset of deglaciation, and continued until the last such eruption approximately 2,000 years ago.
-After deglaciation 23,000–19,000years ago, two pulses of volcanism occurred at Laguna del Maule, the first 22,500–19,000 years ago and the second in the middle-late Holocene.
-A first, large Plinian eruption formed the rhyolite of Laguna del Maule measuring 20 km3 from a vent presumably located below the northern part of the lake.
+Two pulses of volcanism occurred at Laguna del Maule after deglaciation, the first 22,500–19,000 years ago and the second in the middle-late Holocene.
+A first, large Plinian eruption (unit rdm) formed the rhyolite of Laguna del Maule measuring 20 km3 from a vent presumably located below the northern part of the lake.